Jerrysuper123/The-Almanack-of-Naval-Ravikant-Summary/WIP.md

 `the failures that other people made; it is likely you will make also.
 Do not be fooling yourself that you would not.`

 Success does not really reflect a person.
 Look at their failure experiences - opposite of the society's view.
-When you read more of their failures, you will instinctively reflect that shit, i might be commiting this mistake also.
-I have no good self control, no discipline...
+When you read more of their failures, you will instinctively reflect that shit, i might be commiting this mistake also - no good self control, no discipline, no persistence

 `who you are, what do you want to do, and what needed to be given up`